Great Mullein(Verbascum thapsus)

 The following text is meant for informational purposes only.
 It is not meant to diagnose or treat any illness or injury.
 Always consult with a physician or other qualified medical care provider concerning the diagnosis and treatment of any illness or injury.

-Mullein is wonderful at treating lung ailments.
-It has been used as an effective treatment for Tuberculosis.
-A tea, decoction, or tincture made from mullein leaves is used to treat a host of lung ailments.
+Mullein truly is wonderful at treating lung ailments.
+A tea or decoction made from mullein leaves is used to treat a host of lung ailments.
 Boiling 2oz of fresh leaves, or 1oz of dried leaves, for 15-20 minutes in a pint of water yields a decoction that, when strained to remove the tiny hairs, is excellent at alleviate coughs, bronchitis, lung congestion, and symptoms of asthma.
 Preparations mixed with mallow (Malva neglecta) are my favorite for treating lung ailments.

 Native Americans smoked the leaves to alleviate coughing, bronchitis, and asthma.
 Smoking Mullein is listed in the Physician's Desk Reference For Herbal Medicine as a treatment for asthma.
 I know that sounds counterintuitive, but it is helpful for asthmatics suffering with wet, congested, lungs.
-I have personally used mullein tincture to treat colds, and asthma.
-I use mullein in a tonic formula to treat colds.
-Taken at the first signs of a cold, this formula has proven highly effective at "nipping a cold in the bud".
-It has also proven to lessen the length and severity of colds.
+I have personally used mullein teas, infusions, and decoctions to treat colds, and asthma.

 I use a mixture of mullein and goldenrod tinctures to treat seasonal allergies.
 A friend of mine had a severe sinus infection that would not respond to antibiotics.
 He took a tincture of Verbascum thapsus I gave him, and in two days his sinuses were clear.